NifuTeam/PCLife/README.md

-# PCLife / Personality Computer Life
+# PCLife / Personal Computer Life

 EN: WARNING: DO NOT READ BEFORE PLAYING THE GAME!